 The earliest house on present day Molesworth Street is allegedly that dated "1736" which now forms part of Buswell's Hotel on the corner of Kildare Street.
 However, other sources suggest three and four storey houses built as early as 1727.
 On Charles Brooking's map of 1728, the street itself remains unnamed but some form of development does appear to be underway.
 (14) This may have been the mansion allegedly built in 1728 for the Hon.
 Henry Hamilton, third son of Gustavus Hamilton, 1st Viscount Boyne.
 (15) The Georgian Society describes this as "a large house, 79 feet in front, of which the exact position cannot now be determined".
 The Society also holds that No. 20 was built as early as 1730 by Ralph Spring.
 (16)

 In 1731, Viscount Molesworth leased two building plots to Thomas Quin, an apothecary who served as Lord Mayor of Dublin in 1697.
 Quin built a large mansion, 68 feet in front, which he subsequently sold to William Palliser of Rathfarnham House, son of William Palliser (1644 - 1727), Archbishop of Cashel.
 Palliser sub-let the redbrick mansion to the 2nd Earl of Kerry soon afterwards.
-In 1767, the 3rd Earl of Kerry purchased the house and renamed it Kerry House.
-In 1768 the house was sold to "the great [agricultural] improver" Anthony Foster (1705 - 1779) of Dunleer, County Louth.
+(16a) In 1768 the house was sold to "the great [agricultural] improver" Anthony Foster (1705 - 1779) of Dunleer, County Louth.
 (17) His son, John Foster (1740 - 1828), was one of the most eminent statesmen in Ireland during the reign of George III and a cousin of the McClintocks of Drumcar.
 He was the last Speaker of the Irish House of Commons prior to its closure in 1800 with the Act of Union, an act he strongly opposed.
 (18) In 1821 he was created Baron Oriel of Collon, County Louth.
 We have a rather bad portrait of him at Lisnavagh.
 Kerry House was subsequently incorporated with two other houses - No's 33 to 35 - to become part of Buswell's family hotel.
 The Speaker's room is on show to visitors.

 In January 1734, shortly after the completion of "Kerry House", a lease agreement was signed between Viscount Molesworth and one Thomas Bucknall.
 The lease concerned "all that piece or plot of grounds situate lying and being in the south side of Molesworth Street in the suburbs of the City of Dublin, containing in breadth in the front of the street 132 feet and the like sum of 132 feet in breadth in the rear and in depth from front to rear 211 feet or thereabouts".
 Bucknall's rent was to be "One Pepper Corn for the first five years and thereafter thirty pounds and twelve shillings a year".
 This plot of land was bounded "on the East to Coot Street, on the West to Mr. Thomas Quin's holdings, on the North to Molesworth Street aforesaid and on the South to Stable Lane".
 Molesworth was speculating on his property.
 Bucknall was effectively given five years to build "new brick dwelling houses" on the land, after which he was obliged to pay Molesworth the agreed rent.
 It is this author's belief that Thomas Bucknall began constructing the building now known as 29 Molesworth Street shortly after this lease was agreed.